msdkhani/SpikeSorting/README.md

 # Spike Sorting Pipeline

+- This project was part of the [Reylab](https://www.mcw.edu/departments/neurosurgery/research/rey-laboratory/research) spikesorting pipeline.

 The following is a processing pipeline for analyzing neural recordings using MATLAB and Python.
 Here are the requirements for each:

 ### MATLAB Requirements